Navigated to

 Do you have questions about research data?

-The University has a cross-functional team that supports you with research data issues in areas such as archiving, legal affairs, IT support, open data, and information security.
-You can contact the research data support team using the following form:
+The University has a cross-functional support team for research data management, which includes areas such as archiving, legal affairs, IT support, open data, and information security.
+You can contact the research data support team through the following form:

 Read more about similar topics